hhatto/otamapy/README.rst

 About
 -----
-otamapy is Python Interface for otama_ .
+otamapy is Python Interface for otama_ (otama is CBIR.).

 .. _otama: https://github.com/nagadomi/otama